-Be an EPIC EMPOWERING educator by making a commitment to creating a space where learners develop self-confidence and know that their voice matters!
+Empowering Educators commit to creating a space where learners develop self-confidence and know their voice matters.

-💙 Zoom Chat Box –> Encourage students to interact and share answers by using the chat on Zoom
+Zoom Chat Box –> Encourage learners to interact and share answers by using the chat on Zoom.

-💙 Zoom Reactions –> Suggest students use the reactions in zoom to share their thoughts/feelings about the lesson
+Zoom Reactions –> Suggest learners use the reactions in zoom to share their thoughts/feelings about the lesson.

-💙 Pear Deck –> Google slide add-on that creates interactive slides where teachers can see student answers in real time
+Pear Deck –> This Google slide add-on creates interactive slides where teachers can see learner answers in real-time.

-💙 Kahoot –> Game-based learning platform where you can create your own questions or access existing questions
+Kahoot –> This game-based learning platform lets you create your own quiz using custom questions or pre-made games.

-💙 Canva –> Create professional quality designs, certificates, awards, etc.
+Canva –> Create professional designs, certificates, awards, etc.

 Check out what some of Outschool’s Empowering educators do to bring EPIC experiences to their learners!